 At the same time, I do like the discount that Honeywell is providing here.
 Fundamentally, Honeywell operates an “everyman” business model, with products across the entire spectrum of commerce, from aerospace, automation, safety products, industrial chemicals and many more categories.
 So, unless you anticipate a lack of need for utilitarian products and materials, I’d say HON stock is a safe-ish bet on the best large-cap stocks to buy.

 Again, to be fair, Honeywell didn’t print the most encouraging earnings result for the first quarter of 2022, with revenue coming in 1% below the year-ago level’s result.
+The second quarter was a little better with revenue up 1%.
 However, if you’re in this for the long run, HON stock could be interesting.

-If you’ve ever watched progressive programs like “The Young Turks” or “The David Pakman Show,” you’ll know that asset management firms like BlackRock (NYSE:BLK) aren’t on their Dec.
-25 day card list.
-In fact, even Fox News published stories about how BlackRock is killing the dream of homeownership.
+If you’ve ever watched progressive programs like “The Young Turks” or “The David Pakman Show,” you’ll know that asset management firms like BlackRock (NYSE:BLK) aren’t on their Christmas card list.
+Even Fox News published stories about how BlackRock is “killing the dream of homeownership.”

 Here’s why I bring this up.
 BlackRock is the world’s largest asset manager, so it presumably knows a thing or two about handling a bear market.
 As well, even if the company was buying up neighborhood blocks or engaging in other cynical behaviors, what exactly are we the people going to do about it?

-Therefore, on the basis of “if you can’t beat ‘em, join ‘em,” BLK stock is one of the best large-cap stocks to buy.
+Therefore, based on the old saying “if you can’t beat ‘em, join ‘em,” BLK stock is one of the best large-cap stocks to buy.
 Remember, I didn’t say anything about feeling good about these enterprises.

 Best Large-Cap Stocks: Duke Energy (DUK)

-Ending on a perhaps morally ambiguous note, Duke Energy (NYSE:DUK) rounds out this list of best large-cap stocks to buy in July.
+Ending on a perhaps morally ambiguous note, Duke Energy (NYSE:DUK) rounds out this list of best large-cap stocks to buy.
 If you’re like presumably most folks, you have a love-hate relationship with your utility provider.
-On one hand, you take for granted the power that readily enters your home.
+On one hand, you take for granted the power that readily, and generally reliably, enters your home.
 But on the other hand, the bills can be outrageous.

 The thing about Duke and its ilk, though, is that there is not much regular folks can do about it.
 Yes, alternatives such as solar panels combined with battery storage systems can help you get off the grid.
 But such measures are awfully expensive for most households.
 Therefore, utilities represent a permanent reality of modern life.